A spongy material evocatively known as "frozen smoke" could have a range of handy applications, researchers say.

 The substance, technically known as an aerogel, could be used to detect pollutants, improve robotic surgery techniques and store energy more efficiently.

-As described in a UCF press release, the new substance is made of carbon, belongs to the family of lightest solids and looks somewhat like packing material.
+As described in a UCF news release, the new substance is made of carbon, belongs to the family of lightest solids and looks somewhat like packing material.

 The aergoel's carbon nanotubes – tubular units so small that thousands fit on a single strand of human hair – also boast a large surface area.
 This characteristic allows great amounts of energy to be stored in the aerogel, which could increase the capacity of lithium batteries or supercapacitors that store renewable energy generated from the wind and sun.